 ONLY TWO SHEETS OF FABRIC WITH INKLINGO COMBO LAYOUTS

 A final press and we’re ready for more.

 All of the details are in the Inklingo Pine Cone Quilt Design Book—FREE for a limited time.

 Do you know the difference between Inklingo “design books,” shape collections, and patterns?
 Design books have the “how to” and not shapes.
 Shape collections have the shapes to print on fabric and not instructions, if there is a design book.
 Patterns do not have shapes either but work with one of the shape collections.

 I want to play some more with this one.

-There is more detail about the new shapes on the website (click on the covers) and on the Main Pine Cone Quilt Design Page under the Shop tab on the website.
+There is more detail about the new shapes on the website (click on the covers) and in the Shop.

 If you are new to Inklingo, please start with the free shape collection for Diamond Triangle Square.
 Main Beginner’s Page.